 Your courage, your determination and your drive all led you to serve America proudly.
 Those same characteristics will also lead to satisfaction and success in adaptive sports.
 Disabled Veterans of all ages and abilities report better health, new friendships and a better quality of life when participating in adaptive sports.
 Disabled Veterans who are physically active simply have more fun!
 To get started, take some time to review the many sports opportunities available to you by reaching out to your VA clinical team and checking out this website.

-The U.S. Paralympics Integrated Adaptive Sports Program (Grant Program) for disabled Veterans and disabled Members of the Armed Forces provides grant funding to organizations to increase and expand the quantity and quality of Paralympic and adaptive sport opportunities disabled Veterans and disabled members of the Armed Forces have to participate in physical activity within their home communities, as well as more advanced Paralympic sport programs at the regional and national levels.
-Authorized under 38 U.S.C.
-521A, the Grant Program is administered through a partnership between the U.S. Olympic Committee (USOC) and the Department of Veterans Affairs (VA).
+The Grants for Adaptive Sports Programs for disabled Veterans and Members of the Armed Forces (ASG Program) provides grant funding to organizations to increase and expand the quantity and quality of adaptive sport activities disabled Veterans and members of the Armed Forces have to participate in physical activity within their home communities, as well as more advanced Paralympic and adaptive sport programs at the regional and national levels.

 Interested in becoming a Paralympic athlete?